openpgpjs/openpgpjs/CONTRIBUTING.md

 ### I have submitted my PR, what are the next steps?

 First of all, thank you for your contribution!
 Sit and relax.
-Someone from the team will review your PR and respond with comments as soon as possible (usually within a few weeks // TODO: what is an acceptable time frame for them?).
+Someone from the team will review your PR and respond with comments as soon as possible (usually within a few weeks).
 Once you have addressed all the comments, your PR will be approved and merged.

 ## Bug reports